newsomeb/car-finder/SHARED_TASK_NOTES.md

 ## Notes for Next Developer
 - OpenAI integration is complete and working
 - API key must be set in .env.local for the chat to work
+- Rate limiting is now implemented and active
+- ESLint needs to be configured (run `npm run lint` and choose Strict)
 - Consider implementing streaming responses for better UX
-- Rate limiting is critical before production deployment
+- Consider adding Cloudflare Turnstile for additional bot protection
 - May want to add conversation length limits (max messages)
 - Current token limit is 1000 per response - adjust if needed
+- Rate limiter uses in-memory storage - consider Redis for production
+- Cost tracking is approximate ($0.002 per request estimated)